linusnyren/VgrICalSubscription/README.md

 ## Usage
 Subscribe to this url and fill in your username and password in the web address
 The months parameter lets you specify how many months forward you want to fetch.
+The Username is the username for Heroma, usually the first three letters in your surname and two last in your lastname.
+(Ann Eklund => annek)
+Password is self explanatory i think...
 https://ec2-34-245-5-138.eu-west-1.compute.amazonaws.com:5001/schema/USERNAME/PASSWORD/MONTHS

 How to subscribe to this on your device depends on your device, here is some quick links.